 With increasing violence and no medical aid, her in laws contacted her parents to take her back.
 And so they did.
 Her parents brought her back home and took the responsibility of both Ayesha and her son.
 It seemed like the situation was becoming resolved for her.

 Things finally started to turn around for her when she got in touch with one of our former beneficiaries.
-Ayesha was informed about the Sreepur Village and how it helps vulnerable women like her.
-Ayesha then reached out to us here at The Sreepur Village and we welcomed her and her son with open arms.
+Ayesha was informed about Sreepur Village and how it helps vulnerable women like her.
+Ayesha then reached out to us here at Sreepur Village and in 2021 we welcomed her and her son with open arms.

-Ayesha is now receiving proper medical care for her hand.
+Ayesha received proper medical care for her hand.
 She arrived as a disabled person who could not work but with the right medical attention her hand has improved a lot.

-Ayesha is attending bamboo decoration training and has been making this years set of six hanging bamboo ornaments.
+Ayesha attended bamboo decoration training and made our hanging bamboo ornaments.
 Ayesha now wishes to pursue a living out of it once she returns home to her parents.
 Her two year-old son is getting along with the other children and living a normal life - a life that Ayesha always wanted him to have.

 Ayesha is getting regular counselling to let her recover from her past wounds and so that she continue to be as hopeful as she is now.
 The medical aid is helping her hand be flexible enough to earn a living.
 However, the degree of damage done to her hand due to not receiving the correct medical care immediately after it was broken, will leave her hand compromised at times.